-It is important to see a movement disorder specialist because they are a doctor that specializes in PD and other movement disorders.
+It is important to see a movement disorder specialist because they are a doctor that specializes in Parkinson’s disease (PD) and other movement disorders.
 They will have additional training and knowledge that a general practitioner will not have.
-If you are unable to see a movement disorder specialist, make an appointment with a neurologist and ask them about their experience treating people with Parkinson’s Disease.
+If you are unable to see a movement disorder specialist, make an appointment with a neurologist and ask them about their experience treating people with Parkinson’s disease.
 If the symptoms of your PD include dysphagia (swallowing dysfunction) it is recommended to see a speech pathologist as well.

 Have I spoken with my physician about the benefits of physical therapy?

 The benefits of physical therapy can totally change how someone lives with PD and yet many don’t know to discuss this option with their doctors.
 Make sure that the next time you see your physician you discuss the different benefits associated with physical therapy for those with Parkinson’s.
 Even if they are not suggesting you work with a physical therapist now, it is important to understand how this therapy can be beneficial.
 Your physician may be able to refer you to a physical therapist that has experience working with those with Parkinson’s.